SpoturDeal/Raspberri-Coins-Checker-with-MQTT/README.md

 You can check with MQTT Explorer if the data is being published.

-To autostart the script after reboot or startup edit you /etc/rc.local file Add the following line
+To autostart the script after reboot or startup edit your /etc/rc.local file Add the following line

 ```